redox-os/book/src/troubleshooting.md

 If you want to support your Unix-like system without Podman, you can try to install the Debian/Ubuntu package equivalents for your system from your package manager/software store, you can see them on the `ubuntu()` function of the [native_bootstrap.sh](https://gitlab.redox-os.org/redox-os/redox/-/blob/master/native_bootstrap.sh) script.

-The `native_bootstrap.sh` script and `redox-base-containerfile` covers the build system packages needed by the recipes at [demo.toml](https://gitlab.redox-os.org/redox-os/redox/-/blob/master/config/x86_64/demo.toml)
+The `native_bootstrap.sh` script and `redox-base-containerfile` covers the build system packages needed by the recipes at the [demo.toml](https://gitlab.redox-os.org/redox-os/redox/-/blob/master/config/x86_64/demo.toml) filesystem configuration.

 (Note that some systems may have build environment problems hard and time consuming to fix, on these systems Podman will fix most headaches)